ARMmbed/mbed-targets/DEVELOPMENT.md

 pip install --user pipenv
 ```

-Check pipenv is in the binary path
+Check that pipenv is in the binary path

 ```bash
 pipenv --version
 ```

-If not find the user base binary directory
+If not, find the user base binary directory

 ```bash
 python -m site --user-base